tarneaux/tarneo.fr/content/posts/split_keyboard/index.md

 ![The monkeyboard](./monkeyboard.webp)

-It is a 4x6 split keyboard with an **enormous** 9-key thumbfan, and I'll go into all the details about what that it is and how I made it in this article.
+It is a 4x6 split keyboard with an **enormous** 9-key thumbfan, and I'll go into all the details about what it is and how I made it in this article.

 I call it the monkeyboard and sometimes the supersplit.

 ## Building the keyboard

-Around a year ago, I was looking for the best mechanical keyboard I could find.
-I stumbled on [Ben Vallack's channel](https://www.youtube.com/channel/UC4NNPgQ9sOkBjw6GlkgCylg), more specifically on [this video about making a fully custom keyboard using Ergogen](https://www.youtube.com/watch?v=UKfeJrRIcxw).
+Around a year ago, I was looking for a good mechanical keyboard.
+I eventually stumbled on [Ben Vallack's channel](https://www.youtube.com/channel/UC4NNPgQ9sOkBjw6GlkgCylg), more specifically on [this video about making a fully custom keyboard using Ergogen](https://www.youtube.com/watch?v=UKfeJrRIcxw).

 When I first watched the video, I immediately opened a terminal and started copying what Ben said.
 The start was pretty easy: to define your layout, just make a first column, and then add some other columns to it, to make a main matrix.
 Then add a thumb fan[^1] and boom, you have your layout.
 But then came the hard part: He just said "and then obviously start adding all the other bits that you need".
 I was incredibly overwhelmed by what that meant, and looked at the Ergogen documentation for the next few hours.
 I then had a first PCB prototype that I could open in KiCad and that would theoretically work.
 But I wasn't over yet, and changed my config file for the next few days.
 Eventually I stumbled upon [this repository](https://github.com/scipioni/clavis) that was almost perfect: I just needed to add a few keys to the main matrix and the thumb fan to get the layout I wanted.